Alzheimer's Drug Discovery Foundation

 Grant in 2019

-Vaccinex, Inc. is a clinical-stage biotechnology company based in Rochester, New York, focused on developing biotherapeutics for serious diseases with unmet medical needs, including cancer, neurodegenerative diseases, and autoimmune disorders.
-Its lead product candidate, pepinemab, is in clinical trials for various conditions, such as non-small cell lung cancer, Huntington’s disease, and Alzheimer’s disease, and works by inhibiting semaphorin 4D (SEMA4D), which may enhance immune response in tumors and inflammation in chronic brain diseases.
-Additionally, the company is advancing VX5, an antibody targeting CXCL13 for multiple sclerosis and other autoimmune disorders, and VX25, a bi-specific stimulator for natural killer T cells aimed at cancer immunotherapy.
-Vaccinex also collaborates with Merck KGaA to test pepinemab in combination with avelumab for non-small cell lung cancer patients.
-The firm utilizes a proprietary antibody discovery platform to efficiently develop high-affinity human monoclonal antibodies, significantly enhancing its therapeutic offerings.
+Vaccinex, Inc. is a clinical-stage biotechnology company based in Rochester, New York, that focuses on discovering and developing biotherapeutics for serious diseases with unmet medical needs.
+The company specializes in treatments for cancer, neurodegenerative diseases, and autoimmune disorders.
+Its lead product candidate, pepinemab, is currently in clinical development for various conditions, including non-small cell lung cancer, Huntington’s disease, and Alzheimer’s disease.
+Additionally, Vaccinex is developing VX5, a human antibody targeting CXCL13 for multiple sclerosis and other autoimmune disorders, and VX25, a bi-specific natural killer T cell stimulator aimed at cancer immunotherapy.
+Vaccinex employs a unique antibody discovery platform that facilitates the rapid selection of high-affinity human monoclonal antibodies.
+The company has also established a collaboration with Merck KGaA to explore the efficacy of pepinemab in combination with avelumab, a checkpoint inhibitor, for treating non-small cell lung cancer patients.
+Founded in 2001, Vaccinex is committed to advancing innovative treatments that address significant health challenges.

 DiamiR